Theart v Minnaar

 Theart and Another v Minnaar NO; Senekal v Winskor 174 (Pty) Ltd is an important case in South African property law and civil procedure, as well as in the area of legal interpretation.
-It was heard in the Supreme Court of Appeal on November 5, 2009, with judgment handed down on December 3.
-Mpati P, Brand JA, Snyders JA, Malan JA and Bosielo JA presided.
-Counsel for the appellants was BC Wharton; CHJ Maree appeared for the respondent in case No. 483/08 and M. Verster for the respondent in case No. 007/09.
-These were appeals from two decisions in the High Court, Cape Town.
-The appellants' attorneys were RP Totos, Cape Town, and Symington & De Kok, Bloemfontein.
-The respondent's attorneys in case No. 483/08 were Van der Spuy & Vennote, Cape Town, and Phatshoane Henney Ing, Bloemfontein.
-The respondent's attorneys in case No. 007/09 were JC Van der Berg Attorneys, George, and Hill, McHardy & Herbst Ing, Bloemfontein.
+It was heard in the Supreme Court of Appeal on 5 November 2009, with judgment handed down on 3 December.
+The central issue was the proper interpretation and application of section 4 of the Prevention of Illegal Eviction from and Unlawful Occupation of Land Act 19 of 1998 (PIE) in the magistrates' courts.

-In two cases of unlawful occupation of land, and actions for statutory eviction from such land, the notice requirements of the Magistrates' Courts came under scrutiny.
-The Magistrates' Courts Rules compel a procedure differing from that in the High Court.
-Bosielo JA, however, found that, as long as the notice achieves the general purpose contemplated by the Prevention of Illegal Eviction from and Unlawful Occupation of Land Act (PIE) and the Magistrates' Courts Rules, the fact that the notice does not strictly comply with such provisions is not necessarily fatal; in other words, two notices in two separate documents were not required.
+In two cases of unlawful occupation of land and actions for statutory eviction from such land, both appealed from the Cape Town High Court, the notice requirements of the Magistrates' Courts came under scrutiny.
+The Magistrates' Courts Rules compel a procedure differing from that in the High Court of South Africa.
+However, in a judgment written by Judge of Appeal Ronnie Bosielo, the Supreme Court found that, as long as the notice achieves the general purpose contemplated by the PIE and the Magistrates' Courts Rules, the fact that the notice does not strictly comply with such provisions is not necessarily fatal; thus two notices in two separate documents are not required.

 Facts

 In the High Court, eviction procedure under PIE is determined by section 4 of that legislation, as well as by the Uniform Rules of the High Court.
 The combined effect of these statutory provisions is explained in Cape Killarney Property Investments v Mahamba.

-The procedure in the Magistrates' Courts is different from that in the High Court, because of the difference in the provisions of Rule 55 of the Magistrates' Courts Rules, on the one hand, from those of Rule 6 of the Uniform Rules of the High Court, on the other.
+The procedure in the magistrates' courts is different from that in the High Court, because the provisions of Rule 55 of the Magistrates' Courts Rules differ from those of Rule 6 of the Uniform Rules of the High Court.